bright-dev/bright/doc/source/Reactor1G.rst

 .. method:: Reactor1G.BUd_BisectionMethod()

-    Calculates the maximum discharge burnup via the Bisection Method for a given :attr:`IsosIn <bright.FCComp.IsosIn>` in this reactor.
+    Calculates the maximum discharge burnup via the Bisection Method for a given :attr:`ms_feed <bright.FCComp.ms_feed>` in this reactor.
 This iterates over values of ``BUd`` to find a batch averaged multiplication factor that is closest to ``1.0``.